Perron's 3rd-period hat trick lifts Red Wings past Penguins

 Perron’s 3rd-period hat trick lifts Red Wings past Penguins

-DETROIT (AP) — David Perron had a hat trick in the third period and the Detroit Red Wings overcame the ejection of head coach Derek Lalonde to beat the Pittsburgh Penguins 7-4.
+DETROIT (AP) — David Perron had a hat trick in the third period and the Detroit Red Wings overcame the ejection of coach Derek Lalonde to beat the Pittsburgh Penguins 7-4.
 Perron posted his ninth career three-goal game.
 He scored on a wrist shot early in the third, put Detroit ahead 5-4 on the power play with 3:40 left and added his 19th goal of the season 45 seconds later.
 Lalonde was assessed a game misconduct during the second period.
 He profanely argued after unsuccessfully challenging Pittsburgh’s third goal on a claim of goalie interference.
 Detroit squandered an early three-goal lead and won for just the fourth time in 16 games.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.